-- Realize, describe, the basic concepts of Cybernetics, Systems Theory, and systemic governance of social systems and societies. - Put in practice the aforementioned theories, through well-defined systemic methodologies. - Analyze in systemic terms any given context, either technological, social, or "hybrid" (in the sense introduced by Bruno Latour). - Communicate efficiently their knowledge, which is acquired from the lectures, to colleagues in order to establish fruitful co-operations for creating cultural informatics applications - Realize, and argue using scientific methods for the need of respect to otherness.
+- Realize, describe, the basic concepts of social systems, functional systems, functionally differentiated society as modernity, governance in modernity and radical constructivism. - Put in practice the aforementioned theories, through well-defined systemic methodologies. - Analyze in systemic terms any given context, either technological, social, or "hybrid" (in the sense introduced by Bruno Latour). - Communicate efficiently their knowledge, which is acquired from the lectures, to colleagues in order to establish fruitful co-operations for creating cultural informatics applications - Realize, and argue using scientific methods for the need of respect to otherness.